Honours administrative procedures

 - Disciplines send eligible students a letter inviting them to join the honours program with details about what honours preparation units they should enrol in.

-- If the student wishes to enter the honours program, the student is required to bring the letter to the Student Information Office (SIO) and enrol in the honours preparation unit/s of study for that particular Discipline.
+- If the student wishes to enter the honours program, the student is required to bring the letter to the Staff and Student Services office and enrol in the honours preparation unit/s of study for that particular Discipline.

 Final Honours Year